-Pursuant to the LanzaJet Investment Agreement, described in more detail in the section entitled "Business - Key Collaboration Agreements - LanzaJet Agreements - LanzaJet Agreements - LanzaJet Agreements - LanzaJet Amended and Restated Investment Agreement," Mitsui, Suncor Energy Inc. ("Suncor"), British Airways PLC, a subsidiary of International Consolidated Airlines Group ("British Airways") and Shell Ventures LLC ("Shell") have committed to invest in LanzaJet a total of up to \$120 million in second tranche investments upon the achievement of certain development milestones relating to an initial demonstration facility located at the LanzaTech Freedom Pines Biorefinery in Soperton, Georgia (the "Soperton facility").
+Pursuant to the LanzaJet Investment Agreement, described in more detail in the section entitled "Business - Key Collaboration Agreements - LanzaJet Agreements - LanzaJet Agreements - LanzaJet Amended and Restated Investment Agreement" in Part 1, Item 1 of this annual report, Mitsui, Suncor Energy Inc. ("Suncor"), British Airways PLC, a subsidiary of International Consolidated Airlines Group ("British Airways") and Shell Ventures LLC ("Shell") have committed to invest in LanzaJet a total of up to \$120 million in second tranche investments upon the achievement of certain development milestones relating to an initial demonstration facility located at the LanzaTech Freedom Pines Biorefinery in Soperton, Georgia (the "Soperton facility").
 Pursuant to the LanzaJet Investment Agreement, \$45 million has already been invested in setting up LanzaJet and in constructing the Soperton facility.
 Our partners have likewise agreed to determine the feasibility of developing additional potential facilities for the commercial scale production of alcohol-to-jet ("ATJ") fuel.